Queen (2013 film): Impact

 According to Hindustan Times, Queen is considered to be Ranaut's calling-card film.
-Not only did it cement Ranaut as one of the most interesting actors in the Hindi film industry, but it also changed the Bollywood landscape and inspired a streak of films like NH10 (2015), Piku (2015), Neerja (2016), Pink (2016) and Lipstick Under My Burkha (2017).
+Not only did it cement Ranaut as one of the most sought-after actors in the Hindi film industry, it also changed the Bollywood landscape and inspired a streak of films like NH10 (2015), Piku (2015), Neerja (2016), Pink (2016) and Lipstick Under My Burkha (2017).
 They further stated, ‘‘Queen's success empowered not only female actors, but also producers, who could no longer cite the lack of stars as being detrimental to their films’ chances at the box office’’.
 Oshin Fernandes from The Free Press Journal called Queen a ‘‘niche-breaker’’ in Hindi Cinema.
 Critics called Queen a ‘‘game-changer’’ and wrote, ‘‘Queen was not just a game-changer for Ranaut, but also for all the women out there who received hope and motivation to live their lives on their own terms’’.
 Farhan Syed of Times of India listed Queen as one of the ten Bollywood movies that broke stereotypes.
 Queen popularized solo trips and inspired a lot of women to have a solo trip to Europe.
-In 2019, Megha Sharma from Vogue India published a guide to a solo European holiday inspired by Ranaut’s Queen.
+In 2019, Megha Sharma from Vogue India published a guide to a solo European holiday inspired by Ranaut's Queen.

 Namrata Joshi called Queen a ‘‘game-changer’’.
-She wrote, ‘‘It was Queen (2014) that was the real game changer; The low-budget film hit a chord, quickly climbing to the top of the charts and since then, other films have featured male superstars fighting for women’s causes, such as Aamir Khan in Dangal (2016), or showing their feminist side, such as Akshay Kumar making rotis (flatbread) for his on-screen wife in Jolly LLB 2 (2017)’’.
+She wrote, ‘‘It was Queen (2014) that was the real game changer; The low-budget film hit a chord, quickly climbing to the top of the charts and since then, other films have featured male superstars fighting for women's causes, such as Aamir Khan in Dangal (2016), or showing their feminist side, such as Akshay Kumar making rotis (flatbread) for his on-screen wife in Jolly LLB 2 (2017)’’.
 About Ranaut's performance in Queen, Saibal Chatterjee opined, ‘‘It is a performance that should define not only her career, but also the fate of any young Bollywood actress seeking to push the boundaries of what is acceptable within the framework of the commercial Hindi movie industry’’.
 Baradwaj Rangan stated, ‘‘Queen's success is validation that audiences are open to a range of women-centric films, from heavy-duty dramas to small, breezy dramedies’’.
 Devesh Sharma of Filmfare called Queen a ‘‘step in right direction for Indian Cinema’’.
 He stated that, ‘‘Queen will pave the way for more story-centric films in future; After Vidya Balan and Priyanka Chopra, Ranaut has staked her claim as the right choice for gutsy roles’’.